-Excessive Tardy is the occurrence of four (4) times tardy per trimester or a total of twelve (12) times per school year.
+Excessive Tardy is the occurrence of four (4) times tardy per trimester or twelve (12) times per school year.
 Excessive tardiness, even if excused, may result in decreased credit or disciplinary action, at the discretion of the school principal.
 Detention may be implemented for excessive tardiness.